rohannegi1104/Docker-Image-Of-Simple-Python-Flask-Application/README.md

 You can also push this image to Docker Hub repositories

-[Docker Hub repositories](https://docs.docker.com/docker-hub/repos/) allow you share container images with your team, customers, or the Docker community at large.
+[Docker Hub repositories](https://docs.docker.com/docker-hub/repos/) allow you to share container images with your team, customers, or the Docker community at large.

 I have uploaded this Container Image to docker hub and you can download the image by